 Michael has twenty-two years’ experience in the publishing industry.
-Since going solo in 2014, his clients have been featured regularly in top-rated national media, including three of his projects on the cover of the New York Times Book Review.
-New York Times bestsellers he’s worked on include Tom Perrotta‘s Mrs. Fletcher, Adam Grant‘s #1 bestseller Originals, Mary-Louise Parker‘s Dear Mr. You, Tim Johnston‘s Descent, Vikram Chandra‘s Geek Sublime, and Leslie Jamison‘s The Empathy Exams.
+Since going solo in 2014, his clients have been featured regularly in top-rated national media, including four of his projects on the cover of the New York Times Book Review.
+New York Times bestsellers he’s worked on include Tom Perrotta‘s Mrs. Fletcher, Leslie Jamison’s The Recovering and The Empathy Exams, Adam Grant‘s #1 bestseller Originals, Mary-Louise Parker‘s Dear Mr. You, Tim Johnston‘s Descent, and Vikram Chandra‘s Geek Sublime.

 Recent and current clients include New Yorker poetry editor and NYPL Schomburg Center for Research in Black Culture director Kevin Young; Pulitzer Prize finalist and American Academy of Arts & Letters member Luis Alberto Urrea; New York Times bestseller and PEN Award finalist Leslie Jamison; former Poet Laureate and Pulitzer Prize winner Natasha Trethewey; Edgar Award winner and writer for HBO’s The Deuce Megan Abbott; National Book Award and National Book Critics Circle Award finalist Ada Limón; and Lambda Literary Award winner Nicole Dennis-Benn, a finalist for the Center for Fiction First Novel Prize, the National Book Critics Circle John Leonard Award, and The New York Public Library Young Lions Award.